markpryk/BannerlordDataTools/docs_BDT/importing_modules.md

 Used in [Export](export.md) for elevate your positioned settlements by Z, according heightmap.
 If not exist, you can write only X,Y for settlements positions.

+You need to load this textures to Unity, drag and drop this from windows explorer, to Unity at folder ../Assets/ViewData/.
+Or copy peaste, directly in windows explorer, to this directory ../BannerlorDataTools/Assets/ViewData/.

 ```diff
 !
 Note:
 Is a same height map texture you can used for scene terrain creation, in Bannerlord Mod Kit.